BabylonJS/Documentation/content/guidedLearning/createAGame/animations.md

 ---

 ## Summary
-For this game, I made all of the animations myself in blender.
+For this game, I made all the animations myself in Blender.
 In the past, I've had difficulty getting the animations to work correctly in Unity while using my own character rig with mixamo animations.
 So, I decided to learn how to animate them myself.
 The meshes are exported as glTF/.glb.

 If you'd like to see the animations themselves, you can drag the .glb files into the [Sandbox](https://sandbox.babylonjs.com/).